Schreiry/fluminum/README.md

 -----

 The goal of the project, I remind you. training.
 I am not better than you.
 You most likely want to hear that I am worse than you.
 However, I and you cannot judge this.
-I know what you do not know, and you know what I cannot know. thank you for your attention, do not judge strictly
+I know what you do not know, and you know what I cannot know. thank you for your attention, do not judge strictly.

+>
+> Working on the project since 2025, February 10, 10:18 AM